brmson/dataset-sts/examples/README.md

   * **anssel_treceval.py** to measure anssel performance using the official tool
   * **anssel_cnn_tuning.py** tunes the CNN model parameters using random search (TODO make generic)

+Tan et al., 1511.04108 reimplementation and extension:

+  * **anssel_attn.py** is a modular and configurable pipeline using RNNs, CNNs and attention